Special Collections & Research

 Scheduling an Appointment

-Pequot Library does not charge publication fees for scholars incorporating images and excerpts from our holdings into their published work.
+Visitors are permitted to take non-flash photographs of items in our collection for research purposes.
 Researchers and readers who wish to use our materials in their publications must notify the library in advance, in order to ensure proper credit is given.

 Reference Inquiries